 Sport at Oxford University caters for a wide range of abilities, from beginner to elite, part time and full time.
 There are over 85 recognised University-wide sports clubs for you to join in addition to College clubs and teams.
 The larger, more established clubs will most regularly recruit members with prior experience and conduct trials at the beginning of Michaelmas term; however, many clubs are open to all members of the University.
 Further details on specific clubs and Oxford sport in general can be found online, using the Oxford University sport website: www.sport.ox.ac.uk

-The University Club is a sport and social club, and a members’ club for staff, postgraduate students and alumni at the University.
+The University Club is a sport and social club, situated on Mansfield Road in Oxford.
+It is a members’ club for staff, postgraduate students and alumni of the University, and is separate to the University’s Iffley Road Sports Centre (see below).
 The Club has a gym and a timetable of exercise classes as well as being a home for several team sports.
 The gym is currently £65 per year, and available to all graduate students to become members.
 For more information, including how to join, please visit www.club.ox.ac.uk

 Sport at Kellogg College

 The College has made arrangements for its students to benefit from further schemes.
-Kellogg has obtained membership of the gym and pool at the University Sports Centre on Iffley Road, which means that its students are able to have free access.
-Further information is available on our website.
+Kellogg students are eligible for free membership of the gym and pool at the University Sports Centre on Iffley Road; further information is available on our website.
 The College also hopes to offer subsidised online exercise classes via University Sport.
 You will be sent details of this opportunity.

 We have a close affiliation with Christ Church Boat Club, enabling Kellogg students the opportunity to row during your time at Oxford whether you are a beginner or an experienced rower.
 Kellogg students row in the Christ Church boats for intercollegiate competitions but if you are chosen to row in the University boat, you will be listed as representing Kellogg College.
 For further information, please visit www.kellogg.ox.ac.uk/kellogg-college-experience/sport-and-recreation/

 In addition, Kellogg has its own football team, which plays matches in the MCR league on Saturday mornings during Michaelmas and Hilary terms.
 Kellogg students also participate in intercollegiate cuppers tournaments in a range of individual and team disciplines throughout the year.
-As a Kellogg student you will have additional opportunities to take part in yoga, join a squash ladder, and play in tennis and volleyball teams.
+As a Kellogg student you will have additional opportunities to take part in yoga, join a squash ladder, and play in tennis, basketball, cricket and volleyball teams.
 There is also a croquet set stored at Reception which is available for student use.
-Many of these activities have had to stop or change significantly due to the current pandemic, the MCR has been running virtual Yoga sessions during this time, with plans to continue in Michaelmas Term.
-For the most up to date information on MCR sports please contact the MCR Sports Rep Nikolaos Kanellakis (firstname.lastname@example.org)

-We offer some financial support to our students in order to help them cover the costs associated with membership of University sports teams, alongside funding for sports equipment purchases for use by Kellogg students; we also encourage students to set up their own teams and societies, and can offer financial help towards this.
+We offer some financial support to our students to help them cover the costs associated with membership of University sports teams, alongside funding for sports equipment purchases for use by Kellogg students; we also encourage students to set up their own teams and societies and can offer financial help towards this.
 Applications for funds are made to the Sports and Recreation Committee.
-Further information is available on the Sports Funding page of this site, under Financial Information.
+Further information is available on the Sports Funding page of this site.